-- Step 1: Local educators/teams collect individual student data to populate the Accommodations Registration File. - Step 2: Local educators/teams capture individual student accommodation data in a central location. - Step 3: The individual(s) responsible for student data upload at the school/LEA level receive the information from step 2 and input the information into the accommodations registration file for upload to the Assessment Delivery and Management (ADAM) platform.
+- Step 1: Local educators/teams collect individual student data to populate the SR/PNP. - Step 2: Local educators/teams capture individual student SR/PNP data in a central location. • - Step 3: The individual(s) responsible for student data upload at the school/district/state level ۰ receive the information from step 2 and upload the information into the SR/PNP.

-There are certain accessibility features and accommodations which require materials to be shipped (e.g., large print, braille with tactile graphics, Human Reader or Human Signer kits, and paper tests).
-All paper and braille materials will need to be ordered through the ADAM platform by the school/LEA to be approved by OSSE.
+There are certain accessibility features and accommodations which require materials to be shipped (e.g., large print, braille with tactile graphics, Human Reader or Human Signer for ELA/literacy kits, paper test for online students, and Spanish paper mathematics assessments).
+Counts for materials are determined from records submitted via SR/PNP prior to the deadline for paper material distribution.
+Reference the training module for SR/PNP.
+Any registrations that require materials to be submitted after the deadline for paper must be ordered via Additional Orders.